-Mr. Yuan Wenxin, aged 44, holds a bachelor degree in law and a post-graduate diploma in finance from Hunan University Law School and an EMBA degree from China Europe International Business School (CEIBS).
+Mr. Yuan Wenxin, aged 45, holds a bachelor degree in law and a post-graduate diploma in finance from Hunan University Law School and an EMBA degree from China Europe International Business School (CEIBS).
 Mr. Yuan was appointed an Executive Director of the Company in August 2005 and is currently the Deputy Managing Director of the Company and a member of the Executive Committee of the Company.
 He was an assistant general manager of Shougang Holding and a director of Shougang Technology.
 Mr. Yuan has extensive experience in financial investment and corporate restructuring.

 A service contract was entered into between Mr. Yuan and a wholly-owned subsidiary of the Company for a term of three years commencing on 1 January 2014.
 Under the service contract, Mr. Yuan is entitled to a monthly salary of HK\$120,000 or such higher salary and discretionary bonus as may be determined by the Board from time to time.
-For the financial year ended 31 December 2013, Mr. Yuan's monthly salary is HK\$120,000 and his discretionary bonus is HK\$120,000.
-Such salary and bonus were determined with reference to the then prevailing market conditions, the performance of the Company as well as Mr. Yuan's individual performance.
+For the financial year ended 31 December 2014, Mr. Yuan's monthly salary is HK\$120,000.
+Such salary was determined with reference to Mr. Yuan's experience and duties, as well as the then prevailing market conditions.

-Mr. Leung Shun Sang, Tony, aged 71, holds a bachelor degree of commerce from The Chinese University of Hong Kong and a master degree in business administration from New York State University.
+Mr. Leung Shun Sang, Tony, aged 72, holds a bachelor degree of commerce from The Chinese University of Hong Kong and a master degree in business administration from New York State University.
 Mr. Leung was appointed a Non-executive Director of the Company in July 1995 and is a member of each of the Nomination Committee and the Remuneration Committee of the Company.
 He is also a non-executive director of each of Shougang International, Shougang Resources, Shougang Century, Shougang Technology and GDC.
 Mr. Leung had worked in Citibank N.A. and W.I.
 Carr Sons & Co.
 (Overseas) in his early years and he was the managing director of CEF Group.
 He has over 40 years of experience in securities and banking business, investment, financial markets, corporate strategy and corporate management.

 An engagement letter was entered into with Mr. Leung for a term of three years commencing on 1 January 2014.
 Under the engagement letter, Mr. Leung is entitled to a director's fee as may be determined by the Board from time to time.
-For the financial year ended 31 December 2013, the director's fee of Mr. Leung is HK\$190,000.
-For the financial year ending 31 December 2014, the director's fee of Mr. Leung will be HK\$190,000 for a full year which will be paid in proportion to the actual length of services provided by Mr. Leung.
+For the financial year ended 31 December 2014, the director's fee of Mr. Leung is HK\$190,000.
+For the financial year ending 31 December 2015, the director's fee of Mr. Leung will be HK\$190,000 for a full year which will be paid in proportion to the actual length of services provided by Mr. Leung.
 Such director's fees were determined with reference to Mr. Leung's experience and duties as well as the then prevailing market conditions.